 Watts, Everything is Obvious: Once You Know the Answer, 2011

 I guess all academic fields have their vices.
-In theoretical physics (the field of my Ph.D.), it is the fetish for mathematical elegance that sometimes shrouds the usual goals of explaining the world as we can measure it, in psychology it might be a lack of reproducibly and the attitude to it.
+In theoretical physics (the area of my Ph.D.), it is the fetish for mathematical elegance that sometimes shrouds the common goals of explaining the world as we can measure it; in psychology, it might be a lack of reproducibly and the attitude to it.
 Everything is Obvious argues very convincingly that the social sciences are hampered by a compulsion to, even though common sense can be deceptive, use it to rationalize behavior.
-On the way to making this point, Watts’ book is a great exposé of many shapes of social science and a good intro for scientists who wants get a glimpse of the other side of the river.
+On the way to making this point, Watts’ book is an excellent exposé of many shapes of social science and a good intro for scientists who want to get a glimpse of the other side of the river.
 (Ah . . that was a reference to my alma mater Umeå University, whose campus is split by a river into social and natural science parts, not to Styx / Sanzu.)

 Zemansky, Dittman, Heat and Thermodynamics, 1957

 Thermodynamics is my favorite physics theory.
-Beautiful, accurate, self-contained, derived in a principled way and complete (well, kind of).
+Beautiful, accurate, self-contained, derived in a principled way, and complete (well, kind of).
 In comparison, statistical mechanics (that is closer to my research) is a hairy beast of semi-ill-motivated assumptions.
 Honestly, I like statistical mechanics too, but it is a much harder feeling to explain.
-It’s like my hometown—of course I’m patriotic about it, but there is not a single objective argument for its greatness.
+It’s like my hometown—of course, I’m patriotic about it, but there is not a single objective argument for its greatness.
 Back to the book.
 The first lectures in my undergrad thermodynamics class were terrible, and the course literature some badly Xeroxed Swedish lecture notes.
-Ex mero motu, I bought Zemansky and Dittman’s book and read it during the lectures, aced the test, and liked thermodynamics ever since (to the point I made my own students in energy systems engineering overstudy the Rankin cycle).
+Ex mero motu, I bought Zemansky and Dittman’s book and read it during the lectures, aced the test, and liked thermodynamics ever since.
+I loved it to the point I made my own students in energy systems engineering overstudy the Rankin cycle.

 Pisani, Wisdom of Whores, 2008

-When I and my (then) student Luis Rocha studied the economics of Internet mediated prostitution, this book was my first connection to reality beyond the CSV files.
+When my (then) student Luis Rocha and I studied the economics of Internet-mediated prostitution, this book was my first connection to a reality beyond the CSV files.
 The political conclusions of the book are probably a bit speculative, at least controversial.
 The greatness lies in the on-the-street descriptions.
 Without them, my own research would probably have lost track.
-Wisdom of Whores helped me to see the extremely complex web of forces that are creating the economy of prostitution.
+Wisdom of Whores helped me to see the incredibly complex web of forces that are creating the economy of prostitution.
 There should be plenty of more to investigate for network scientists as it is a much more lateral, networky organization than other economies.
 But (alas!) we got no love in return as Pisani blogged the following:

 Another thumbs down for the Swedish model.
 Not the leggy blonde, not even Sweden’s moralistic approach to the sex trade.
 This one is the Swedish research model, which has managed to turn the fascinating subject of on-line rating of hookers by Brazilian punters into something indescribably dull.

-Pisani takes a pride in calling herself nerd, but if she can’t see the point of detrended fluctuation analysis, is she really nerdy enough? 😛 Anyway, that was just fun.
-From our perspective—back then I was at a physics department, and the phrase “data science” yet to be heard of in my world—we worried that it wasn’t serious enough.
+Pisani takes pride in calling herself nerd, but if she can’t see the point of detrended fluctuation analysis, is she really nerdy enough? 😛 Anyway, that was just fun.
+From our perspective—back then, I was at a physics department, and the phrase “data science” yet to be heard of in my world—we worried that it wasn’t severe enough.